-In addition to meeting other requirements for submitting manuscript and using revision feedback from reviewers (via editor), authors could benefit from understanding the following guidelines that we provide reviewers who help to decide whether to take your submission forward:
+In addition to meeting the above requirements for submitting manuscript and (later) using revision feedback from reviewers (via editor), authors could benefit from taking an advance view of the following reviewer guidelines:

 Question 1: What is best done in the manuscript?